Boat Conversion

 FIG. 19 — A 6-gallon Fuel Tank Tucks Neatly Under Each of the Two Rear Bench Seats

 Cooler Placement.
-I use a medium-size Igloo brand cooler for carrying my sandwiches and water.
+I use a medium-size Igloo brand cooler (FIG. 20) for carrying my sandwiches and water.
 It happens to fit perfectly in the open space between the left and right rear bench seats.

 Cooler